NJCsih/nvim-dots/nvimTodo.md

 - [ ] stylus set nord theme for canvas
 - [ ] get a pack of sticky notes and little bookmark stickies.
 - [ ] make win term slightly transparent with the nord blue, at like 95%. or just remove the invis background from colormypencils
+- [ ] Look into b3 for win, as I would really love that. or just straight up dual boot to linux on Mu.
+Maybe arch? that would be pretty cool
+- [ ] Update I3 on Romeo, the i3gaps in I3 release is out